Faculty and Staff

 Access to services in the Counseling Service

 Because we see so many students, we are very busy.
-As a result, while we always strive to provide an initial intake or assessment appointment as soon as possible, it can sometimes take 1-2 weeks for us to find an available assessment appointment that matches the student’s schedule.
+As a result, while we always strive to provide an initial assessment appointment as soon as possible, it can sometimes take a couple of weeks for us to find an available assessment appointment that matches the student’s schedule.
 We give students in crisis first priority for services.
 Students who identify as in crisis are generally seen within 24-48 hours, depending on their needs.
 Students who experience suicidal thoughts or thoughts of wanting to harm someone else should always contact us right away.

-Students who want to schedule an initial appointment should phone our office (503-768-7160) or stop by.
-Our office is located on the garden level of Templeton Student Center, right next to the Student Health Service.
+Students who want to schedule an initial appointment should phone our office (503-768-7160).
+Our office is located on the garden level of Templeton Student Center, right next to the Health Service.